- Why Research

-Tumors develop because of the accumulation of changes in the genome called "somatic mutations" which occur during the course of tumorigenesis and benefit the tumor.
+Tumors develop because of the accumulation of changes in the genome called "somatic mutations", which occur during the course of tumor development.
 They are only present in the tumor cells, not in normal cells.
-Remarkably, somatic mutations can be now detected in the blood using new very sensitive technologies called circulating tumor DNA (ctDNA) assays.
+Remarkably, somatic mutations can be now detected in the blood using new and very sensitive technologies called circulating tumor DNA (ctDNA) assays.